-This 2017 Greater Nashua Community Health Assessment is the third comprehensive Community Health Assessment conducted by the Division of Public Health and Community Services and their Public Health Advisory Council partners.
-It is a product of the dedication and collaboration of over 33 organizations, programs and City departments serving the Greater Nashua Community.
+This 2017 Greater Nashua CHA is the third comprehensive CHA conducted by the Division of Public Health and Community Services and their Public Health Advisory Council partners.
+It is a product of the dedication and collaboration of over 33 organizations, programs, and City departments serving the Greater Nashua Community.
 Like the previous CHAs, this data from the assessment will be used to prioritize health issues, develop goals and strategies to improve health outcomes, and implement evidence-informed initiatives to make our community a healthier place to live, work, and thrive.

 Community health assessment data can be used to inform community decision-making, including:

 - Applying for funding/grants

 - Developing a Community Health Improvement Plan (CHIP)

 There are many health topics covered in this CHAs, including, but not limited to:

 - Access to Healthcare

 - Behavioral Health - Mental Health, Substance Misuse, Suicide

 - Public Health Emergency Preparedness